Vitols999/QMS-WIKI/TroubleShooting.md

 Since the 13-Oct-2015 development version, you can start qmapshack with the commandline option "-f".
-Then a logfile "org.qlandkarte.QMapShack.log" will be created in the system's temporary folder.
+Then a logfile `org.qlandkarte.QMapShack.log` will be created in the system's temporary folder.
-On a Windows 7 installation this temporary folder seems to be C:\Users\your user name\AppData\Local\Temp.
+On a Windows installation this temporary folder is `C:\Users\your_user_name\AppData\Local\Temp`.
-That logfile may give additional insight to the root cause.
+This logfile may give additional insight to the root cause of the trouble.

+More details about restarting QMS after a data or configuration error are given in section ["What to do if QMS doesn't start"][QMSRestart].

+[QMSRestart]: DocFaqConfig#what-to-do-if-qms-doesnt-start "What to do if QMS doesn't start"

 ## Create a backtrace of a crash on Linux